spake/wobchat-backend/README.md

 >If a new message already exists, then it is returned immediately;
 >otherwise, the endpoint waits (for up to 60 seconds) for a message to
 >be received.
 >
+>If no ID is given, the endpoint only waits for a new message to be
+>received.
+>
 ####Response Format:
     {